hannaholl/angular-input-dropdown/README.md

 # Angular input dropdown
 Angular input dropdown is an angular directive for creating an input field with a stylable dropdown list.
 The list can be filtered or updated as the user types to show a list based on the user's input.

+## Demo
+A demo can be viewed <a href="http://embed.plnkr.co/cnPM0J/preview">here</a>.
+The demo code can also be found in /demo.

 ## Getting started
 #### 1. Include the CSS and JS files in your project
 ```html